FreddyE1982/stsmoddergui/futures.md

 `generate_python_package` flag that writes a minimal package embedding the registered decks and characters, ensuring teams without an existing Python code base can still rely on the automated bundler.

+## Inner card generation telemetry

+Record manifest entries whenever `Character.createMod` schedules inner card art generation so the bundler can report skipped outputs or stale cache hits.
+Usage: extend the card asset pipeline with a lightweight audit log that captures blueprint identifiers, source digests and resolved resource paths, then surface a `PLUGIN_MANAGER` broadcast so tooling plugins can surface progress bars or regeneration prompts.